This post originally appeared on The Daily Egg by Daniel Threlfall.

 Start by changing the button title.

 Now you’ll decide what happens when the user presses the button.
 In most cases, you’ll want to reply with a message.
-Since the blue drop down menu says “Reply with message,” we’ll leave that checked for now.
+You could also send the user to another flow or add an SMS or email step to the message.

 You can edit more, but for now, finish up by clicking the blue “Publish” button in the top right corner.